 We conduct a large portion of our commercial transactions, purchases of raw materials and sales of goods in various countries and regions, including the U.S., the U.K., continental Europe, Australia and Asia.
 Our manufacturing operations based in the U.S., continental Europe and Asia usually purchase raw materials and sell goods denominated in their local currency, but our manufacturing operations in the U.K. often purchase raw materials and sell products in different currencies.
 Changes in the relative values of currencies can decrease the profits of our subsidiaries when they incur costs in currencies that are different from the currencies in which they generate all or part of their revenue.
 These transaction risks principally arise as a result of purchases of raw materials in U.S. dollars, coupled with sales of products to customers in euros.
-This impact is most pronounced in our exports to continental Europe from the U.K. In 2018, our U.K. operations sold approximately €61 million of goods into the Eurozone.
+This impact is most pronounced in our exports to continental Europe from the U.K. In 2019, our U.K. operations sold approximately €70 million of goods into the Eurozone.
 Our policy is to hedge a portion of our net exposure to fluctuations in exchange rates with forward foreign currency exchange contracts.
 Therefore, we are exposed to market risk and credit risk through the use of derivative financial instruments.
 Moreover, any failure of hedging policies could negatively impact our profits, and thus damage our ability to fund our operations and to service our indebtedness.
-Whilst exchange rates have been more stable in 2018 and 2017 than in 2016 (immediately following the E.U. referendum in the U.K.), until the terms of the U.K.'s future relationship with the E.U. are known, further exchange rate volatility is to be expected.
+Further exchange rate volatility has been experienced during 2019 with GBP sterling reaching a five-year low against both the U.S. dollar and euro in August and until the terms of the U.K.'s future relationship with the E.U. are known, continued volatility is to be expected.

-In addition to subsidiaries and joint ventures in the U.S., we have subsidiaries located in the U.K., Canada, France, the Czech Republic, China, Germany and Australia, as well as joint ventures in Japan and India, and an associate in Australia, whose revenue, costs, assets and liabilities are denominated in local currencies.
+In addition to subsidiaries and joint ventures in the U.S., we have operating subsidiaries located in the U.K., Canada, China and Australia, as well as joint ventures in Japan and India, whose revenue, costs, assets and liabilities are denominated in local currencies.
 As our consolidated financial statements are reported in U.S. dollars, we are exposed to fluctuations in those currencies when those amounts are translated to U.S. dollars for purposes of reporting our consolidated financial statements, which may cause declines in results of operations.
-The largest risk is from our operations in the U.K., which in 2018 generated an operating profit of \$13.5 million and sales revenue of \$169.0 million.
+The largest risk is from our operations in the U.K., which in 2019 generated an operating profit of \$1.9 million and net sales of \$156.0 million.
 Fluctuations in exchange rates, particularly between the U.S. dollar and GBP sterling (which has been subject to significant fluctuations, as described above), can have a material effect on our consolidated income statement and consolidated balance sheet.
-In 2018, movements in the average U.S. dollar exchange rate had a positive impact on revenue of \$2.5 million.
-Changes in translation exchange rates decreased net assets by \$6.4 million in 2018, compared to a increase of \$11.9 million in 2017.
+In 2019, movements in the average U.S. dollar exchange rate had a negative impact on net sales of \$9.5 million; in 2018 movements in the average U.S. dollar exchange rate had a positive impact on net sales of \$2.5 million.
+Changes in translation exchange rates increased net assets by \$3.1 million in 2019, compared to a decrease of \$6.4 million in 2018.